-A STA powered by a small energy supply can be limited in terms of its ability to transmit or receive in certain intervals of time.
-The indications described in this clause allow a STA to indicate such limitations to another STA that intends to communicate with it, so that operations can be performed successfully.
+An energy limited (EL) STA is an S1G STA with dot11S1GActivityEnabled set to true that is powered by a small energy supply and is limited in terms of its ability to transmit or receive in certain intervals of time.
+An EL STA may indicate these limitations to an S1G STA that intends to communicate with it by using the signalling described in this subclause.
+The procedure described below increases the likelihood that frame exchanges between these two STAs are performed successfully.

-An S1G STA with dot11S1GActivityEnabled set to true shall include an Activity Specification element in Probe Request and (Re) Association Request frames.
-An S1G STA with dot11S1GActivityEnabled set to true may send Activity Specification frames.
+An EL STA shall include an Activity Specification element in Probe Request and (Re) Association Request frames and may send Activity Specification frames.

+An S1G AP that sets the STA Type Support in the S1G Capabilities element to 2 (i.e., supports only non-Sensor type STAs or that changes support from Sensor type STAs to non-Sensor type STAs), as described in 9.49 (Sensor Only BSS), may refuse (re) association or can disassociate an EL STA.
+The S1G AP that refuses (re) association or disassociates an EL STA shall set the Status code field in the (Re) Association Response or in the Disassociation frame to ENERGY_LIMITED_OPERATION_NOT_SUPPORTED.

-A transmitter S1G STA receiving an Activity Specification element from a receiver S1G STA shall not transmit to the receiver STA, or cause the receiver STA to transmit, a unicast PPDU that would exceed a time of Max Awake Interval following the most recent transition of the STA from Doze to Awake state as known at the transmitter.
+An S1G STA receiving an Activity Specification element from an EL STA shall not transmit to the EL STA, or cause the EL STA to transmit, a unicast PPDU that would exceed a time of Max Awake Interval following the most recent transition of the EL STA from Doze to Awake state as known at the S1G STA.

-The transmitter STA estimates the time of the most recent transition of the receiver STA from Doze to Awake state based on the latest of the following events:
+The S1G STA estimates the time of the most recent transition of the EL STA from Doze to Awake state based on the latest of the following events:

-the time a PS-Poll or trigger frame sent by the receiver STA is received by the transmitter STA
+the time a PS-Poll or trigger frame sent by the EL STA is received by the S1G STA

-the start of a TWT for the receiver STA, setup with the transmitter STA
+the start of a TWT for the EL STA, setup with the S1G STA

-the start time of a RAW slot in a RAW scheduled for the receiver STA by the transmitter STA
+the start time of a RAW slot in a RAW scheduled for the EL STA by the S1G STA

-a (S)TBTT at which the receiver STA shall receive a (Short) Beacon
+a T(S)BTT at which the EL STA shall receive a (Short) Beacon

-A transmitter S1G STA receiving an Activity Specification element from an S1G STA shall not schedule a transmission of a unicast PPDU intended for the receiver STA, or cause the receiver STA to transmit a unicast PPDU, before a Recovery Time interval has expired since the STA’s last transition to Doze state, as known at the transmitter STA.
-An S1G STA may indicate the Recovery time interval by including the Recovery time interval in the Duration field of an NDP (Modified) ACK frame with Duration Indication set to 1.
+An S1G STA receiving an Activity Specification element from an EL STA shall not schedule a transmission of a unicast PPDU intended for the EL STA, or cause the EL STA to transmit a unicast PPDU, before a Recovery Time interval has expired since the EL STA’s last transition to Doze state, as known at the S1G STA.
+An EL STA may indicate the Recovery time interval by including the Recovery time interval in the Duration field of an NDP (Modified) ACK frame with Duration Indication set to 1.

-The transmitter STA estimates the time the receiver STA transition to Doze state based on the latest of the following events:
+The S1G STA estimates the time the EL STA transition to Doze state based on the latest of the following events:

-the reception of an acknowledgment for a transmission to the receiver STA of a Buffered Unit sent in response to a PS-Poll generated by the receiver STA
+the reception of an acknowledgment for a transmission to the EL STA of a Buffered Unit sent in response to a PS-Poll generated by the EL STA

-the reception of an acknowledgment for the transmission to the receiver STA of a frame with EOSP field set to 1
+the reception of an acknowledgment for the transmission to the EL STA of a frame with EOSP field set to 1

-the reception of an NDP (Modified) ACK sent by the receiver STA that has a Duration Indication set to 1 and a non-zero value of the Duration field which is sent as a response to a frame generated by the transmitter STA
+the reception of an NDP (Modified) ACK sent by the EL STA that has a Duration Indication set to 1 and a non-zero value of the Duration field which is sent as a response to a frame generated by the STA

-the end of Adjusted Wake Time for a TWT for the receiver STA setup with the transmitter STA
+the end of Adjusted Wake Time for a TWT for the EL STA setup with the S1G STA

-the end time of a RAW slot in a RAW scheduled for the receiver STA by the transmitter STA
+the end time of a RAW slot in a RAW scheduled for the EL STA by the S1G STA

-the end of a (Short) Beacon’s transmission that the receiver STA is scheduled to receive
+the end of a (Short) Beacon’s transmission that the EL STA is scheduled to receive